jufy111/hwinfo_to_influxdb/README.md

-# HWiNFO to influxDB (2.00+)
+# HWiNFO to InfluxDB (2.00+)
 Revision 1.00 28/04/2022
 Initial push

 ## Description and general notes
 The python script pulls HWiNFO via Remote Sensor Monitor and posts it to innfluxDB (version 2 and above only).

 This program does not have to run on the localhost that HWiNFO is running on.
-I personally have a Docker container running it on my NAS, where the influxDB is also installed.
+I personally have a Docker container running it on my NAS, where the InfluxDB is also installed.
 I'll get around to uploading the Docker container to DockerHub eventually.
-The script itself pushes directly to influxDB.
+The script itself pushes directly to InfluxDB.
 It does not require telegraf.
+From InfluxDB, data can be pushed to Grafana to pretty dashboards.

 ## --------Python Dependancies------------